 - Adds Value to Your House

-It is important to be familiar with the process of an Energy Assessment before having an actual one in your house.
+It is important to be familiar with the process of a residential Energy Assessment before having an actual one in your Massachusetts house.
 Here are some of what you should expect in an assessment.

 Your assessment auditor will also evaluate your windows and exterior doors if you can upgrade them to solar.
 A professional home assessment auditor should also discuss with you the incentives and rebates you may get.